 Sri Lanka’s ruling coalition loses majority amid protests over economic crisis

-The newly appointed finance minister also announced that he was quitting the role less than 24 hours after he accepted the post.
+The newly appointed finance minister announced that he was quitting less than 24 hours after he accepted the post.

 Sri Lankan President Gotabaya Rajapaksa’s ruling coalition lost its majority in Parliament after at least 41 legislators quit the alliance on Tuesday amid the escalating public unrest over an unprecedented economic crisis, reported Reuters.